 The University of Arizona Horn Studio provides outstanding opportunities for student growth and success.
 The University of Arizona offers bachelor, master, and doctoral degrees, plus two performance-based graduate assistantships for horn.
-Guest artists and teachers visit frequently for masterclasses and performances and the studio has several special instruments for student use, including a Paxman natural horn and a Yamaha triple horn.
+The studio welcomes numerous guest artists and teachers annually for masterclasses and performances and owns several special instruments for student use, including a Paxman natural horn and a Yamaha triple horn.

 - Physical set-up: improving strength and mobility